 Title of the Thesis

 Master's Thesis

 submitted in partial fulfilment of the requirements

 for the degree of

+Moston of Auto (M.A.)

 Master of Arts (M.A.)

 awarded by the Philosophical Faculty of

-Albert-Ludwigs-Universität,Freiburg i.
+Albert-Ludwigs-Universität, Freiburg i.
 Br.
 (Germany)

 and the

 (your 2 nd semester university)

+Submitted by:

-Submitted by:(first and family name)
+(first and family name)

 from(place of birth)

-(F-1112)
+(P-1111)

 WS/, or SS/(semester of handing in your thesis)

 Social Sciences

+Social Sciences

 1 st Supervisor:

+and Games .

 2 nd Supervisor:

-1